On regularity of profinite isomorphisms between cusped hyperbolic 3-manifolds and the $A$-polynomial: (Co)homology theory and relative (co)homology theory for profinite groups

 {\em A map of profinite group pairs} $f:(\Gamma,\mathcal{T}=\{T_i\}_{i=1}^{n})\to (\Pi,\mathcal{S}=\{S_i\}_{i=1}^{n})$ is a continuous homomorphism $f:\Gamma\to \Pi$ such that $f(T_i)\subseteq S_i$ for each $1\le i\le n$.
 The next proposition shows the functorial property of relative profinite homology.

 \begin{proposition}[{\cite[Proposition 2.6]{Wil19}}] The relative profinite homology functors and the long exact squence (\autoref{PROP: LES}) are natural with respct to the maps of profinite group pairs $f:(\Gamma,\mathcal{T})\to (\Pi,\mathcal{S})$.
-In other words, for any $M\in \mathfrak{C}(\Pi)$, $M$ is also belongs to $\mathfrak{C}(\Gamma)$ through $f$, and there is a commutative diagram of long exact sequences.
+In other words, for any $M\in \mathfrak{C}(\Pi)$, we can also view $M$ as belonging to $\mathfrak{C}(\Gamma)$ through $f$, and there is a commutative diagram of long exact sequences.

 \end{proposition} In fact, \autoref{PROP: functorial LES} follows from the commutative diagram of short exact sequences in $\mathfrak{C}(\Gamma)$.

 The relative profinite (co)homology is not sensitive to taking conjugations of the closed subgroups, as shown by the following proposition.